Palace: Prince to stop carrying out engagements

 He seemed to be in good health and a fine mood Wednesday during an appearance at a London cricket club.
 He joked about being the world's most experienced person when it comes to unveiling plaques.

-The palace said Philip will continue heading numerous charitable organizations but will not play an active role attending engagements.
+The palace said Philip will continue his role with more than 780 charitable organizations but will not attend engagements.

+He is not expected to disappear completely from the public stage — the palace said he may still choose to attend some events from time to time.

 The palace did not offer any new details about his health and there were no indications of any new problems.
 The statement indicated Philip will carry out previously scheduled engagements between now and August.